newrelic/video-jwplayer-js/README.md

 ## Data Model

-To see what events (actions) and attributes are captured by the JW Player tracker go [here](https://docs.google.com/document/d/e/2PACX-1vSECNAxbKmYYOH23rA5k02NTEZDX20PTx1VXB_3Kz8gVBwUCdlPpizTrxu9lO6jW1-wXd5Yq4q_IUH6/pub#h.o16zqioqw5dk)
+To understand which events (actions) and attributes are captured and emitted by the JW Player tracker go [here](https://docs.google.com/document/d/e/2PACX-1vSECNAxbKmYYOH23rA5k02NTEZDX20PTx1VXB_3Kz8gVBwUCdlPpizTrxu9lO6jW1-wXd5Yq4q_IUH6/pub#h.o16zqioqw5dk)

 ## Known Limitations
 Due to the information exposed by player provider, this tracker may not be able to report: